 Changing a Google Docs background color requires you to make an adjustment to a setting on the Page Setup menu.
-Use these steps to change the Google Docs background color.
+Much like other Google apps such as Google Sheets or Google Slides, and even Microsoft Office applications, this menu provides a handful of options for adjusting your document’s appearance.

 New documents that you create in Google Docs are going to have a white background by default.
 This is the most common option when writing a document that needs to be submitted or shared with others in professional or scholastic settings.